Uummannaq

-Uummannaq is a town in the Avannaata municipality, in central-western Greenland.
+Uummannaq is a town on Uummannaq Island in the Avannaata municipality, in central-western Greenland.
 With 1,407 inhabitants in 2020, it is the eighth-largest town in Greenland, and is home to the country's most northerly ferry terminal.
 Founded in 1763 as Omenak, the town is a hunting and fishing base, with a canning factory and a marble quarry.
 In 1932, the Universal Greenland-Filmexpedition with director Arnold Fanck released the film S.O.S.
 Eisberg near Uummannaq.